Pontiac GTO: 2004

 Initially, in 2004, the car was offered in seven colors: Barbados Blue Metallic, Cosmos Purple Metallic, Quicksilver Metallic, Phantom Black Metallic, Impulse Blue Metallic, Torrid Red, and Yellow Jacket.

 GM had high expectations to sell 18,000 units, but the lukewarm reception of the car in the U.S. curtailed the target.
 The styling was frequently derided by critics as being too "conservative" and "anonymous" to befit either the GTO heritage or the current car's performance.
 Given the newly revived muscle car climate, it was also overshadowed by the Chevrolet Monte Carlo, Chrysler 300, Dodge Charger, Dodge Magnum, and the new Ford Mustang, all of whom featured more traditional "muscle car" aesthetics.
 Critics also pointed out the car's high sale price.
 Sales were also limited because of tactics of dealerships, such as initially charging large markups and denying requests for test drives of the vehicle.
-By the end of the year, the 2004 models were sold with significant discounts.
+By the end of the year, the 2004 models were sold at a significant discount.
 Sales totaled 13,569 of the 15,728 imported cars for 2004.

-The hood scoops that originally were slated for production in 2005 were pushed into production as part of an over-the-counter Sport Appearance Package.
-The 2004 Sport Appearance Package also included a taller and more angular rear spoiler, as well as deeper inset front grilles.
+The hood scoops slated for production in 2005 were pushed into production as part of an over-the-counter Sport Appearance Package.
+The 2004 Sport Appearance Package also included a taller and more angular rear spoiler and deeper inset front grilles.

-Closing out the 2004 model year was the W40 package featuring an exclusive paint color called Pulse Red, red “GTO” embroidery on black-anthracite seats, and a grey-colored gauge cluster.
+Closing out the 2004 model year was the W40 package featuring an exclusive paint color called Pulse Red, red "GTO" embroidery on black-anthracite seats, and a grey-colored gauge cluster.
 The last 794 units of the 2004 model year GTOs were equipped with the W40 package.